CURRENT & RECENT PROJECTS:

 And here's a nice review:

-Scott was profiled in the latest edition of the Queens Ledger newspaper.
+ARTICLE ABOUT SCOTT: Scott was profiled positively in the Queens Ledger newspaper.
 Here's the link:

 June, 2016- Scott has written and is directing the short one-act play Last Phone Call as part of STORIES, a festival of dark comedies, at the PIT Loft, 154 W. 29th St. Performances are Sat.
 June 4 @ 7:30 PM; Sun.
 June 5 @ 9:00 PM; Tues.
 June 9 @ 9:00 PM.
 Tickets only $5.
 Link below.
 Reserved tickets required.
 Go to: